DevelopedByAli/Weather-Journal-App-project-by-Ali/README.md

 ## Overview

-This project required to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+In this project it is required to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Most Required Skills